5 Anthropology and the European Enlightenments

 Key terms including ethnic, ethnography and ethnology were developed from Greek roots by German scholars during the Enlightenment (Vermuelen, 2015).
 But aside from these terms, most of the key terms were not recent neologisms.
 As we have discussed earlier, culture has Latin roots that are 20 centuries old, deriving from colere, and the Greek root nomos is even older.
 Race derives from razza, which appears in Italian and the Romance languages during the 13th century.
 Anthropology first entered print within a decade following the first voyage of Columbus, at the dawn of the sixteenth century.

 Until 1750, the use of these words was infrequent.
-It was during the Enlightenment that anthropology, race, and culture came into common use among scholars, laying a foundation for their role in the key debates of the twentieth century.
+It was during the Enlightenment that anthropology, race, and culture came into common use among scholars, laying a foundation for their role in the key debates of the 20th century.

 The fact that this vocabulary was shared does not mean there was agreement on meanings.
 For example, in 1800, ethnography was used by German-speaking scholars to refer to the description of peoples and nations, while at least some English anthropologists understood ethnography as the description of human physical variation.
 Anthropology was defined in many ways, but it was increasingly understood to address fundamental questions about the relationship between the innate and the learned, body and soul, and the relationship between the physical form of human bodies and language, belief, and livelihood.

 We should also note that – in the German-speaking lands – the institutional foundations of anthropology were laid during the Enlightenment.
-For the United States and most of Europe, the institutional history of anthropology stretches across the nineteenth century.
+For the United States and most of Europe, the institutional history of anthropology stretches across the 19th century.
 Scholarly societies emerged around 1800, followed by museums at mid-century, with anthropologists appointed to academic chairs as the century ended.
 However, in German-speaking Europe this arc of development was completed during the eighteenth century, before the United States existed (Vermeulen, 2015).

 Four Enlightened Propositions